How did your company come to find RLA?

 Ozark’s relationship started with Gailen Vick (the founder of RLA) and pre-dates the launch of the Reverse Logistics Association in 2002.
 Ozark was one of two 3PSPs that provided early input, feedback, market data, and research information that Gailen used to help shape the vision and mission of RLA as we know it today.
 At that time Ozark was contracted to multiple OEMs providing 3PL services out of the Wal-Mart return centers.
 Gailen became aware of the services we were offering to those OEM customers and reached out to us directly.
 Ozark was also instrumental in engaging and helping to secure some of the original keynote speakers and participants in the very first as well as subsequent RLA conferences that were held.

 Why did your company decide to become a member?

-How has being a long time Member been beneficial to DELL?
+How has being a long time Member been beneficial to your company?

-Why does DELL attend our seminars/conferences, not just as an attendee, but as a participant/speaker?
+Why does your company attend our seminars/conferences, not just as an attendee, but as a participant or exhibitor?

 Tell us about one opportunity your company has benefited from and grown because of RLA.

 We were able to earn a new customer as a result of our contacts with this customer at a recent RLA event.